University of Utah Assistant Professor, Tenure Track in Salt Lake City, Utah

-The University of Utah School of Music Announces a Tenure-Track Faculty Position in Electroacoustic Composition & Music Theory.
+The University of Utah School of Music Announces a Tenure-Track Faculty Position in Music Composition and Theory.

-Qualifications Include: (1) Earned doctorate in composition (ABDcandidates may apply if they can, on request, provide clear documentation that their doctorate will be completed by July 1, 2019); (2) electroacoustic music composition skills and a commitment to creative work involving music technology; (3) background and ability to teach a variety of aspects of music technology at many levels; (4) teaching experience in music theory at the college level; (5) excellent classroom keyboard skills; (6) demonstrated experience and effectiveness with instructional technologies.
+Required Qualifications: (1) Earned doctorate in composition (ABDcandidates may apply if they can, on request, provide clear documentation that their doctorate will be completed by July 1, 2019); (2) teaching experience in music theory at the college level; (3) excellent classroom keyboard skills; (4) recognition that music is a vital, changing and diverse practice.
 The strongest candidates will recognize that music has a strong potential for social change and community engagement and their work will reflect this.
-We are seeking a resourceful, creative, innovative, and accomplished composer who demonstrates every promise of attaining professional distinction as defined in our Retention, Tenure, and Promotion guidelines: http://music.utah.edu/faculty/resources.php
+We are seeking a resourceful, creative, innovative, and accomplished composer who demonstrates every promise of attaining professional distinction, as defined in our Retention, Tenure, and Promotion guidelines: https://music.utah.edu/faculty/resources.php

 The University of Utah is an Affirmative Action/Equal Opportunity employer and does not discriminate based upon race, national origin, color, religion, sex, age, sexual orientation, gender identity/expression, status as a person with a disability, genetic information, or Protected Veteran status.
 Individuals from historically underrepresented groups, such as minorities, women, qualified persons with disabilities and protected veterans are encouraged to apply.
 Veterans’ preference is extended to qualified applicants, upon request and consistent with University policy and Utah state law.
 Upon request, reasonable accommodations in the application process will be provided to individuals with disabilities.
 To inquire about the University’s nondiscrimination or affirmative action policies or to request disability accommodation, please contact: Director, Office of Equal Opportunity and Affirmative Action, 201 S. Presidents Circle, Rm 135, (801) 581-8365.